This Olivet Discourse Deception study is about the meaning of the Sun, Moon and Stars of Matthew 24:29.

 “I will also water with thy blood the land wherein thou swimmest, even to the mountains; and the rivers shall be full of thee.
 And when I shall put thee out, I will cover the heaven, and make the stars thereof dark; I will cover the sun with a cloud, and the moon shall not give her light.
 All the bright lights of heaven will I make dark over thee, and set darkness upon thy land, saith the Lord GOD.”

-Applying the symbols to Matthew 24:29, we can see that the Jewish leaders having their power structure removed, is clearly indicated.
+Applying the symbols to Matthew 24:29, we can see that the Jewish leaders having their power structure removed, is clearly indicated, which took place in 70 AD.
+The high priest (sun), Sanhedrin (moon) and priests (stars) were either killed or captured and sold as slaves.

 Mark 13:24-25 says: